 CTL101 User GuideLast updated: 2023-05-10 PDF version

 The CTL101-1 / CTL101-2 is compatible with Type 1 / Type 2 butterfly laser diodes.
-Note that it is compatible with floating diodes.
+Note that it is only compatible with floating diodes.

 - Make sure the laser current switch (CURR) and the TEC current switch (TEMP) are OFF.
 Set the TPROT switch ON.